 Factory-built houses are an important, yet often overlooked, part of the American housing market.
 Approximately 10% to 12% of new housing starts in the United States are factory-built.
 There are several advantages to building a house in a factory.
 For example, certain types of these houses can be constructed for 50% less than a similar-sized site-built home, making quality housing more affordable for thousands of Americans.
-As an appraiser, your knowledge of factory-built housing is key to a credible appraisal.

 Take a deep dive into the appraisal of factory-built houses.
 Enroll in our CE course: Appraising Today’s Manufactured Homes.